the Weekly Blog wk39

 This week in History

-1580 Frances Drake sailed into Plymouth after completing his circumnavigation of the world.
+1580 Francis Drake sailed into Plymouth after completing his circumnavigation of the world.

 1829 The first units of the London Metropolitan Police appeared on the streets of the UK.